Killing Two Birds with One Stone: Malicious Package Detection in NPM and PyPI using a Single Model of Malicious Behavior Sequence: Introduction

-\textbf{Challenges.} We summarize two challenges which hinder the effectiveness of existing approaches.
-The first challenge~is \textit{how to leverage the knowledge in malicious packages from difference ecosystems in a unified way such that multi-lingual malicious package detection can be feasible.} The NPM and PyPI teams do not publicly release the entire collection~of~malicious packages for preventing potential misuse or exploitation, and hence the publicly available datasets of malicious NPM and PyPI packages~\cite{ohm2020backstabber, duan2020towards} are small in size, which~are significantly smaller than the reported ones~\cite{sonatypereport, pypiteammalwarereport}.
-Existing learning-based approaches only use datasets~from~one~single ecosystem, hindering their effective learning, especially for the ecosystem with limited public malicious packages.
+\textbf{Limitations.} We summarize two limitations that hinder the effectiveness of existing approaches.
+The first limitation~is that the knowledge \tosemminorrevision{of} malicious packages from different ecosystems is not sufficiently leveraged.
+Although there are evident clues \tosemminorrevision{of} attackers transcribing malicious packages and spreading \tosemminorrevision{them across} multiple ecosystems~\cite{multilanguageevidence}, \tosemminorrevision{there has been limited action in addressing this evolving threat landscape.} Moreover, the NPM and PyPI teams do not publicly release the entire collection~of~malicious packages for preventing potential misuse or exploitation, and hence the publicly available datasets of malicious NPM and PyPI packages~\cite{ohm2020backstabber, duan2020towards} are small in size, which~are significantly smaller than the reported ones~\cite{sonatypereport, pypiteammalwarereport}. \tosemminorrevision{The malicious package detection may be less effective when the available malicious package data is limited.}

-The second challenge is \textit{how to model malicious behavior in a sequential way such that maliciousness can be precisely captured.} Malicious packages typically conduct a sequence of suspicious activities to achieve an attack.
+The second limitation is that sequential knowledge is missing in existing approaches.
+Malicious packages typically conduct a sequence of suspicious activities to achieve an attack.
 However, existing rule-based and learning-based approaches fail to consider the sequential nature of malicious behavior.
 Consequently,~false positives and negatives may arise due to imprecise modeling.

+\todel{The second challenge is \textit{how to model malicious behavior in a sequential way such that maliciousness can be precisely captured.} Malicious packages typically conduct a sequence of suspicious activities to achieve an attack.
+However, existing rule-based and learning-based approaches fail to consider the sequential nature of malicious behavior.
+Consequently,~false positives and negatives may arise due to imprecise modeling.}

+\textbf{Our Approach.} To address these two limitations, the challenges become \textit{1) how to leverage the knowledge \tosemminorrevision{of} malicious packages from different ecosystems in a unified way such that multi-lingual malicious package detection can be feasible,} and \textit{2) how to model malicious behavior in a sequential way such that maliciousness can be precisely captured.} To that end, we propose a single model, named \tool, to detect~malicious packages in NPM and PyPI using malicious behavior sequences.